scipy-conference/scipy-conference/mailings/call_for_papers.rst

 * hardware systems designed to support the Python stack
 * scientific computing in education

-Pull requests are to be submitted by **May 18th**, but modifications are allowed during the open review period which ends **July 5th**.
-During this time, members from the program committee will provide feedback which can be addressed by updating the pull request.
+Pull requests are to be submitted by **June 15th**, but modifications are allowed during the open review period which ends **July 5th**.
+During this time, members from the program committee and the scientific Python community at large may provide feedback, which should be addressed through discussion on GitHub and by updating the pull request.

 Further instructions can be found here: